MUSTAFAREZA47/react_revision/05passwordGenerator/src/Readme.md

-Sure!
-These are some of the most commonly used React hooks.
-Let’s break them down one by one with simple examples:

----

 ### **1. `useState`:**
 - **Purpose**: Allows you to create and manage state in a functional component.
 - **What it does**: Tracks and updates values that your component uses, like variables but reactive.